Senior Prizegiving

 The Cup is awarded to the most improved J15 rower of the year

-N.S.
-Smith was a pupil at Hampton 1933-1939.
+Neville Smith was a pupil at Hampton School from 1933-1939.
 This prize is awarded to recognise an outstanding contribution to school music.

 Gavin Alexander was the distinguished headmaster appointed in 1969, who took the School to independence in 1975 and was so influential in establishing the ethos and the academic prestige of the School.
 Music was deeply important to him and the prize is awarded to the outstanding musical performance of the year and contribution to school music.